mehulagg/gitlab_test/doc/user/application_security/security_dashboard/index.md

 - Report type
 - Project

-Selecting one or more filters will filter the results in this page.
+Selecting one or more filters will refine the results in this page.

 The left section of the page is a list of all the vulnerabilities in the project, sorted by severity.
 In that list, you can see the vulnerability's status, severity, and description.
 Clicking on the vulnerabilty's title will take you to the [Vulnerabily Details](../vulnerabilities) page to view more information about the vulnerabilty selected.